JaqiKal/tic-tac-toe/TESTING.md

-# # Tic Tac Toe - A game for all times
+# Tic Tac Toe - A game for all times

 ![The website shown on a variety of screen sizes](/documentation/doc-images/amiresponsive.webp)

-Visit the deployed site: [Tic-Tac-To ToGo](https://jaqikal.github.io/tic-tac-toe/)
+Visit the deployed site: [Tic-Tac-Toe](https://jaqikal.github.io/tic-tac-toe/)

 - - -